-If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We obtained Management's Discussion and Analysis prior to the date of this auditors' report.
+If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditors' report.
 We have nothing to report in this regard.